 On the other set of campaigns, we turned off the bio requirement.
-We still prioritized leads based on profile keywords, but we also ranked active leads who were Tweeting about relevant hashtags and handles, regardless of their job titles.
+We still prioritized leads based on profile keywords, but we also ranked active leads Tweeting about relevant hashtags and handles, regardless of their job titles.

 As it turned out, the campaigns without the bio requirement had a 41% higher follow-back rate.

 Additionally, the conversion rates down the funnel remained constant, so we drove more overall Twitter followers, website traffic, and leads by starting with a wider audience at the top of the funnel.

 Finding the audience most likely to engage with you is an important start.
 Keeping them engaged matters, too, to retain your followers, increase your follow-back rate, and turn your social presence into traffic and leads.

 We talked with Daniela Stzulwark, an expert on digital marketing for B2B startups, about leveraging social media for growth marketing.

 For B2B companies, it’s important to use internal subject matter experts to share information on social media that will be valuable to your customers.
 Social media is a form of communication or a conversation, so it’s a platform that the company can leverage.